section-engineering-education/engineering-education/content/articles/laravel-cron-jobs/index.md

-      --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output -n, --no-interaction  Do not ask any interactive question --env[=ENV]       The environment the command should run under -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output -n, --no-interaction  Do not ask any interactive question --env[=ENV]       The environment the command should run under -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output, and 3 for debug

 Available commands:
 -------------------------------------------------------------